 The Mansion’s east-facing Veranda – the original entrance to the Turnblad Mansion – is another superb masonry example.
 With its impressively carved banisters and balustrades, raised surface above street level, and the backdrop of the Mansion itself, the Veranda has been the site of many important events in Minnesota history.
 It’s a place for education through ongoing ASI programs, and the setting of thousands of weddings and moments of importance in the lives of ASI’s community members.

 Ginny joins Curt Pederson, ASI’s Senior Curator of Historic Properties, in the second episode of Mansion Musings, ASI’s video series that explores some of the many untold stories and unique features of the Turnblad Mansion.
 In this episode, Ginny and Curt explore some of the Mansion’s iconic stoneworks, and discuss what steps can be taken – with the support of the community – to preserve the building’s irreplaceable character for the future.

 Contribute today to the preservation of the Turnblad Mansion.

-Join Curt Pederson, ASI’s Senior Curator of Historic Properties, on a journey into what it takes to preserve the historic Turnblad Mansion.
+Join Curt Pederson, ASI’s former Senior Curator of Historic Properties, on a journey into what it takes to preserve the historic Turnblad Mansion.
 In this video series, Curt and a host of special guests explore some of the unique, complex – and often unseen – activities that ASI and other historic preservation experts undertake every day.
 Follow along as each episode looks at a different project performed to preserve the Turnblad Mansion, Carriage House and historic grounds in their entirety for future generations.